Main Menu: View >

 until an image is loaded.

-a grid enclosing the objects.
-By default the software will draw a grid
+the objects.
+By default the software will draw a grid centered in the

-centered in the image.
-You should use the grid handles to position it
+image.
+You should use the grid handles to position it correctly over the

 Slide the controls on the Find